marigold-dev/deku/benchmarks/readme.md

 GNOME version: 3.36.8
 ```

-We are using the micro-benchmarking library `core_bench` to get the measure execution costs of
-operations in Lambda VM.
+We are using the micro-benchmarking library [`core_bench`](https://github.com/janestreet/core_bench) to get the measure execution costs of operations in Lambda VM.

 We have 3 mains benchmarking functions:
-- compiler `compiler.ml`:
+- compile:
     - bench `compile_value` function.
     - bench `compile` function.
-- execution function: it is the combine of 3 functions: `compile_value`, `compile` and `execute`.
+- execution function: it is the combination of 3 functions: `compile_value`, `compile` and `execute`.

 ## Run
 - dune: